kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/aws_lambda/eks-service-accounts.md

     * lambda:GetFunction
     * lambda:InvokeAsync

+After creating this role the following ENV variables need to be set for the remainder of this demo

+    * AWS_REGION: The region in which the lambdas are located
+    * AWS_ROLE_ARN: The role ARN of the role created above.
+    * $SECONDARY_AWS_ROLE_ARN(optional): A secondary role arn with lambda access.

 ## Deploying Gloo

 As this feature is brand new, it is currently only available on a beta branch of gloo.
 The following